stackbit-projects/marvelous-comet-91c92/src/pages/risk.md

         description: >2-
            It may possible to hack the data and fraud in online payment.
 This can be reduce by providing 3 step verification

-           This can be reduce by providing 3 step verification  

           1)  Account creation with the help of approved documents or member ship of dealerships or ownership